js-csp/js-csp/doc/basic.md

 ##### `yield take(ch)` #####

 Takes a value from the channel.
-"Returns" `null` if channel is empty, and already closed.
+"Returns" `csp.CLOSED` if channel is empty, and already closed.
 ```javascript
 var ch = csp.chan(1);
 yield csp.put(ch, 42); // true